WiLL75G/soc-day02-phishing-email-analysis/README.md

 * Interpret VirusTotal results without treating them as absolute proof
 * Extract and document indicators
 * Separate suspicious characteristics from confirmed findings
-* Combine multiple pieces of evidence before reaching a verdict
+* Pivot from email header evidence into a wider phishing investigation
 * Map observed phishing behavior to MITRE ATT&CK
 * Recommend practical response actions
 * Document an investigation in a professional incident report